 This can be helpful to give you some additional financial support at a time when you may greatly need it.
-You can use the money you receive to cover any expenses, e.g. mortgage payments or rent, if you are unable to work due to being seriously ill.
+You can use the money you receive to cover any expenses such as:

 There are two types of critical illness cover:

-- Standard: These policies will usually cover up to around 75 different critical illnesses, paying out 100% of the sum assured at the point of claim.
+- Standard (core cover) – These policies will usually cover up to around 75 different critical illnesses.

-- Advanced: These policies will usually cover anywhere up to 182 critical illnesses, paying out 100% for serious conditions but dropping down to 10% depending on severity or impact on lifestyle.
+- Enhanced cover – These policies will usually cover anywhere up to 182 critical illnesses, depending on the insurance provider you choose.

-Life insurance with critical illness: what will insurance companies class as a critical illness?
+What will life insurance companies class as a critical illness?